In Part One of this step-by-step tutorial on how to create a new post in WordPress, we covered the following sections:

 - Types Of Content You Can Publish In WordPress

-- WordPress Post Section Features
+- Features Of A WordPress Post

 The more you understand WordPress, the better you can use it as a business marketing tool to help you grow online.

-WordPress Posts – Content Guidelines
+WordPress – Content Guidelines

-- Practice Accessibility: Stay compliant with web standards for accessibility and help your users by including ALT and TITLE descriptions with your links and images (e.g. <a title=”Descriptive Title Goes Here” href=”http://yourdomain.com/”>Hyperlink Text</a>).
+- Practice Accessibility: Stay compliant with web standards for accessibility and help your users by including ALT and TITLE descriptions will all images and links (e.g. <a title=”This Is Where Your Title Goes” href=”http://yourdomain.com/”>Anchor Text</a>).

 Next Step …